 - Is further concerned about the financial risk that these investments present to Lothian Pension Fund’s members.
-When the TPNW enters into force, nuclear weapons production will be prohibited by international law.
-Companies that continue to make nuclear weapons will therefore face damage to their reputation and business, making them a poor investment choice.
+Nuclear weapons are now prohibited under international law and companies that continue to be involved their production face damage to their reputation and business, making them a poor investment choice.

 - Calls on Lothian Pension fund to work towards eliminating current and future financial exposure to companies that are involved in the production or maintenance of nuclear weapons and their delivery systems, giving due regard to fiduciary duty.

 - Asks the Chief Executive to write to the convenor of Edinburgh City Council’s pensions committee to urge them to take full consideration of this resolution.